-Grade/Subject Student Learning Objective 6th Grade Social Studies Students will produce effective and well-grounded writing for a range of purposes and audiences.
-9th Grade Information Literacy Students will master the use of digital tools for learning to gather, evaluate and apply information to solve problems and accomplish tasks.
+Grade/Subject Student Learning Objective 6th Grade Social Students will produce effective and well-grounded writing Studies for a range of purposes and audiences.
+9th Grade Information Students will master the use of digital tools for learning to Literacy gather, evaluate and apply information to solve problems and accomplish tasks.
 11th Grade Algebra II Students will be able to analyze complex, real-world scenarios using mathematical models to interpret and solve problems.
-9th Grade English/ Language Arts Students will cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
-1st and 2nd Grade Tier 3 Reading Students will improve reading accuracy and comprehension leading to an improved attitude and approach toward more complex reading tasks.
+9th Grade Students will cite strong and thorough textual evidence to English/Language Arts support analysis of what the text says explicitly as well as inferences drawn from the text.
+1st and 2nd Grade Tier Students will improve reading accuracy and comprehension 3 Reading leading to an improved attitude and approach toward more complex reading tasks.
+School Social Worker As a result of participating in a 6-week targeted intervention using an evidence-based social skills curriculum, 6th grade students will improve their respectfully greet peers and staff members.
+Speech and Language Pathologist Students will increase their ability to comprehend and respond to "wh-" questions regarding a story or event.